NFL commissioner Goodell encourages team to sign Kaepernick

 “How can we use our larger platform, the NBA together with our players, really to affect change?”
 Silver asked.
 “There’s an appropriate role, of course, for protests.
 There’s an appropriate role for those who choose not to engage in the game of basketball down in Florida.
 But ... for those who decide to come, together with the league, what are those things we can be doing?”

 Another interesting point in what Silver said was the acknowledgement that some players may choose not to go to the ESPN Wide World of Sports complex for the restart of the season.
-A group of players, led by Kyrie Irving, have made it clear in recent days that they want their colleagues to think about the ramifications of playing at a time of racial and social unrest.
+A group of players, led by Kyrie Irving, has made it clear in recent days that they want their colleagues to think about the ramifications of playing at a time of racial and social unrest.

 Portland guard Damian Lillard has been part of a protest and said he hopes that people realize “that the black community has had enough” when it comes to injustice.
 But he also said he plans to play, even though he expressed some reservations about how safe it will be from a health perspective.